BARTCHIVES

 More

-The Book - Legacy Fleet: The Story of BART's Old Cars
+THE LEGACY FLEET BOOK - Legacy Fleet: The Story of BART's Old Cars

 Picture

-The book will serve as a memoir of these cars, and hopefully serve as the next volume of text following the excellent books on BART’s predecessors, including the Key System, Interurban Electric Railway, and Sacramento Northern.
+The book will serve as a comprehensive memoir of these cars, and hopefully serve as the next volume of text following the excellent books on BART’s predecessors, including the Key System, Interurban Electric Railway, and Sacramento Northern.

 Donations